tangyong3691/-CodingLearners/mix-sources/chat-example/README.md

 -----how to pack into a single executable--------------------
+1. npm install
-1. npm install -g pkg
+2. npm install -g pkg
-2. pkg .
+3. pkg .

 --------------------------